AverageMarcus/blog/src/drafts/2018-01-01-my-journey-of-devops-discovery.md

 Bash scripts also have the added documentation of being self-documenting (sort-of).
 If you want to know how a server is configured and setup you can just read the code in the bash script and get an understanding of what was run.

 But this is still time consuming - rather than copy & pasting these commands into a terminal window we are putting them into a script instead (often both as we want to check it actually works first).
-These scripts are hard to maintain as it's very rare they can be re-run on the same machine without unwanted side-affects.
+These scripts are hard to maintain as it's very rare they can be re-run on the same machine without unwanted side-effects.
 Emergency hotfixes applied directly to production machines can quite easily be forgotten about and not back-ported to other machines or scripts.

 Clearly we need to do more.